A Framework for Human-Reason-Aligned Trajectory Evaluation in Automated Vehicles: Introduction

-MHC could be a conceptual bridge between ethical principles and observable AV behaviour.
-It links abstract moral values—such as those associated with deontological or utilitarian ethics—to practical components like plans, intentions, and actions \cite{mecacci2020meaningful}.
-According to this view, ethical principles can be translated into practical factors that shape real-world vehicle behaviour.
-Under the MHC framework, this implies that moral values—such as those associated with the deontological view—are reflected in agents’ practical plans or intentions, including safety, comfort, and rule compliance.
-However, before these principles can guide design, we must first be able to evaluate whether AV decisions actually reflect them.
-Without a systematic evaluation method, it is impossible to assess whether an AV’s behaviour aligns with ethical expectations such as fairness, harm minimisation, or accountability.
+MHC could serve as a conceptual bridge between ethical principles and observable AV behaviour.
+It links abstract moral values, such as those in deontological or utilitarian ethics, to practical elements like plans, intentions, and actions \cite{mecacci2020meaningful}.
+In this way, MHC suggests that moral values should be reflected in agents’ practical choices, including priorities such as safety, comfort, and rule compliance.
+However, before these principles can guide design, we must first evaluate whether AV decisions actually reflect them.
+Without a systematic evaluation method, it is impossible to judge whether an AV’s behaviour aligns with ethical expectations such as fairness, harm minimisation, or accountability.
 Although recent work has helped clarify the concept of MHC, the challenge remains: how can it be applied in practice to evaluate AV behaviour?
-This motivates the need for a framework capable of assessing whether AVs behave in accordance with the moral reasons of relevant human agents.
+This motivates the need for a framework capable of assessing whether AVs act in accordance with the moral reasons of relevant human agents.

-To address this need, we propose a reason-based evaluation framework that assesses how well planned AV trajectories align with the reasons of relevant human agents.
-In addition to evaluating trajectory alignment, the framework also supports validation of whether an AV system meets the tracking condition of MHC in practice.
-This framework follows the tracking evaluation procedure by \cite{suryana2024meaningful}, which includes identifying relevant agents and their reasons, specifying the behaviour of the AV that should track human reasons, and then conducting the reason evaluation.
-Importantly, our framework is not intended to replace trajectory planning methods but to evaluate their outcomes.
-It provides a transparent structure to assess whether the selected trajectory aligns with the moral reasons of the agents involved.
+To address this need, we propose a reason-based evaluation framework that measures how well planned AV trajectories align with the reasons of relevant human agents.
+Beyond trajectory alignment, the framework also tests whether an AV system satisfies the tracking condition of MHC in practice.
+It follows the evaluation procedure outlined by \cite{suryana2024meaningful}, which involves three steps: identifying relevant agents and their reasons, specifying the AV behaviours that should reflect those reasons, and conducting the reason evaluation.
+Our framework does not replace existing trajectory planning methods but evaluates their outcomes.
+In doing so, it provides a transparent way to determine whether a chosen trajectory aligns with the moral reasons of the agents involved.